sethgeyer/basic-git/README.md

 1. Clone the forked repository to the person's machine that forked the repo into the `~/gSchoolWork/exercises` folder.
 1. Create a file called `hello.txt`.
 1. Make a commit with this file.
+1. Check `git status` to make sure you actually commited the file.
 1. Push this change to GitHub.
 1. Add the text "hello world" to line 1 in the file `hello.txt`.
 1. Make a commit with this change.